-With a target completion date of July 2015, construction of a new research building is underway between McKinley and Scott avenues, directly southeast of the East McDonnell Building.
+With completion targeted from summer 2015, construction of a new research building is underway between McKinley and Scott avenues, directly southeast of the East McDonnell Building.

 The state-of-the-art facility will feature highly flexible open laboratories to facilitate collaboration and accommodate new research teams.
 With six stories and 138,000 square feet of lab space, it will eventually house researchers involved in genetics, genomics and regenerative biology, consolidating most Department of Genetics faculty into a single location closer to important collaborators from other departments.